argoproject/Argo/docs/developers/setup-documentation.rst

 		cd doxphp/bin
 		mv doxph* /path/to/bin/

-6. With all dependencies installed, running the generator is as simple as:
+6. With all dependencies installed, you can run the generator:

 	::